Welcome to STORMWORKS

 Music for Ensembles of the 3rd Millennium™

 "What has made these nominations meaningful to me were the people who nominated them.
 TWML by Veterans and a Filmmaker.
-Symphony IIII by Gerhardt Zimmermann and the Canton Symphony Orchestra.
+Symphony IIII by Gerhardt Zimmermann and the Canton Symphony Orchestra, who even paid the entry fees.
 These works will long stand as testaments to those who nominated them and more importantly to those for whom these works were offered in Tribute.
 Godspeed!"

 Introduction to STORMWORKS

 STORMWORKS is organized in Chapters.
 Within each Chapter, you can see the instrumentation, score notes, and listen to full tracks.

 Produce positive, quantifiable results.
 Nothing "slick" here.
 Just HYPERTools™ for Good Teachers!

 “Melillo is to wind music what Beethoven was to the symphony orchestra, and he follows a Beethovenesque design of increasing the musical tension almost to the breaking point, receding, and then reaching again.
 It is superlative musical craftsmanship and inspiring to hear.”
 Marvin Sosna, Music Critic

 “His S-MATRIX Symphony was fabulous, full of childlike wonderment as the composer intended and marvelous sounds.
 And they worked to maximum effect — a brilliant, original use of orchestral resources for a sophisticated, sensational, beautiful and satisfying experience.”
 Nancy R. Ping-Robbins, Music Critic

 “...a new voice in the direction of music, his sound – a bridge between the serious and the immediately visceral.”
 Maestro Gerhardt Zimmerman, Conductor